denvermullets/obsidian-task-rollover-plugin/README.md

 - Moves previous notes to an 'archive' folder (customizable)
 - **GitHub Integration**: Track PR review requests, your own open/merged PRs with activity indicators, and labeled PRs from monitored repos

+## How it Works

+### Task Rollover

+The plugin looks for unchecked items (lines starting with `- [ ]`, `* [ ]`, or `+ [ ]`) in yesterday's daily note and inserts them into today's note at your specified section heading.

+### GitHub Integration

+When enabled, the plugin queries the GitHub API to:

+1. **Search for review requests**: Finds all open PRs where you've been requested as a reviewer
+2. **Track your open PRs**: Fetches all open PRs from monitored repos authored by you
+   - Checks if they've been updated in the last 24 hours (shows 🔥 indicator if yes)
+3. **Track your merged PRs**: Checks recently closed PRs to find ones you authored that were merged in the last 24 hours (shows ✅ and automatically checks them off)
+4. **Track labeled PRs**: Filters PRs from monitored repos that match your tracked labels (excludes PRs where you're already the author or reviewer)

+All PR information is added as task items in their respective sections in your daily note.

 ## Installation

 ### Manual Installation